-Will Osborne has scrapped his band and plans to produce movies. . . .
+Will Osborne has scrapped his band and plans to produce movies.

 Sammy Kaye wrote the words and music for his new theme, "Until Tomorrow."
 His old signature never had a title or lyric.
 Sammy left the Hotel Commodore in New York rather suddenly, to make a road tour.
 That hotel has dropped its name band policy.
 Dinah Shore was caught by surprise when Eddie Cantor shifted his NBC radio shows to the west coast.
-Dinah had just leased a new apartment-and the lease can't be broken.
+Dinah had just leased a new apartment-and the lease can't be broken. . . .
 Vaughn Monroe, a new band that bears watching, gets its first real break-a May engagement in New York's Paramount theater.
+Sammy Kaye's taking his orchestra on a road tour.